Find more staff

 About me

 I joined UWE in 2013 as a Senior Lecturer in learning disabilities nursing.
-Since working at UWE, I have taught across all aspects of the pre-registration learning disability nursing curriculum, including module leading for the undergraduate dissertation module, a public health module and second and third year practice modules.
-I have a special interest in patient and public participation, and learning from service user narratives.
-Since working at UWE, I have supported and developed service user and family carer participation in the pre-registration nursing curriculum, recognising its importance in improving and developing effective healthcare and service user experience.
+Since working at UWE, I have taught across all aspects of the pre-registration nursing curriculum, including co-module leading the undergraduate anatomy, physiology and pharmacology for nursing module, dissertation/Final Project modules, a public health module and practice modules specifically for learning disability nursing.

-I have experience of undertaking externally funded evaluations using qualitative methodologies, working as a member of Professor Pam Moule’s CHCR Evaluation Team.
+I have experience of undertaking externally funded evaluations using qualitative methods.
 I have contributed to and/or led several evaluations in different areas of healthcare.
-I am currently working as part of an NHIR funded feasibility study exploring the use of Prism glasses with patients who have had a stroke.
-This study is in partnership with the University of Manchester.
+I have also worked as part of an NHIR funded feasibility study (in partnership with the University of Manchester) exploring the use of Prism glasses with patients who have had a stroke.

 Publications